Ebbo/cosmic-applet-music-player/README.md

 ### Mouse shortcuts not working
 - Ensure you're hovering directly over the applet icon
 - Check that no other application is intercepting mouse events

+### Settings not saving
+- Check file permissions in `~/.config/cosmic/`
+- Ensure the directory exists and is writable

 ## Building Requirements